- Page Count: 416

 Mmmk Rhysand’s bit Under the Mountain makes more sense, but I’m still not sure that’s an excuse.
 I’m going to kind of ignore that and then carry on with the rest of the series?
 That’s horrible, I know.
 But the stuff with Tamlin works SO much better now that I know where this series is trying to go with him.

 April 2017 Update:

-And I know it’s super ironic that 2 years ago I was one of the few people complaining about how I couldn’t stand Tamlin… and now that everyone hates him I’m just going to say: give the poor idiot a break.
-He isn’t intentionally evil – he just has a LOT he needs to learn (which makes him an even better antagonist in my opinion).
+4 stars.
+I know it’s super ironic that 2 years ago I was one of the few people complaining about how I couldn’t stand Tamlin… and now that everyone hates him I’m the one saying give the poor idiot a break.
+He isn’t intentionally evil – he just has a LOT to learn (which makes him an even better antagonist in my opinion).